jinghuazhao/PW-pipeline/README.md

 Data-Driven Expression Prioritized Integration for Complex Traits | DEPICT | Pers TH et al.(2015) Pathway scoring algorithm | PASCAL | Lamparter D, et al. (2016)

-While DEPECT uses its own database, several databases can be supplied to MAGENTA, MAGMA and PASCAL.
+While DEPICT uses its own database, several databases can be supplied to MAGENTA, MAGMA and PASCAL.
 A DEPICT-to-PASCAL database from PASCAL developers which can be used across all software.

 Their features are briefly described as follows.